Project Configurations for Android πŸ› οΈ

 Phrase Upload Log

-5. Click Delete unmentioned keys button.
-You will see the unmentioned string list, which contains the strings that are in the Phrase but aren’t in the strings.xml you uploaded:
+5. Click the Delete unmentioned keys button.
+There will be an unmentioned string list, which contains the strings that are in the Phrase but aren’t in the uploaded strings.xml:

 Phrase Unmentioned Key